Manzai-1/SmartSub/README.md

 4. Use mappings instead of array's where applicable.

-5. When filtering arrays on a criteria, instead of using double pass where matches are first counted before declaring the arrays of correct size, i declared the arrays of max size and then use assembly mstore in order to truncate the array to the size of active subscriptions counted.
+5. When filtering arrays on a criteria before returning them, instead of using double pass where matches are first counted before declaring the arrays of correct size, i declared the arrays of max size and then use assembly mstore in order to truncate the array to the size of active subscriptions counted.
     * Double pass: 33175 gas
     * Single pass: 29455 gas